filing a lawsuit

 • Civilians employed at Camp Lejeune schools, the hospital, and Marine Corps exchanges (MCXs)

-• Civilian contractors who worked on base
+• Civilian contractors who worked on the base

 • Survivors of deceased individuals with exposure, including women who suffered miscarriages and parents of babies stillborn or born with birth injuries